SeldonIO/seldon-core/doc/source/streaming/knative_eventing.md

 We have a fully worked notebook where we showcase these capabilities end to end.

-You can try it yourself through the [Seldon Core Real Time Stream Processing with KNative Eventing](../examples/knative_eventing_streaming.nblink) page
+You can try it yourself through the [Seldon Core Real Time Stream Processing with Knative Eventing](../examples/knative_eventing_streaming.nblink) page